WITH GEOLOGIC SEQUESTRATION

 Numerous geologic sequestration projects are currently in play around the world.
 The United States is an important contributor of geologic sequestration capacity.
 Key U.S. regions bringing together the right geography, concentration of industrial emitters and access to existing CO₂ infrastructure are already helping scale sequestration in the near term.

-1PointFive is currently developing a several sites for geologic sequestration in the Gulf Coast region to store CO₂ captured at industrial facilities.
+1PointFive is currently developing several sites for geologic sequestration in the Gulf Coast region to store CO₂ captured at industrial facilities.
 Some of these sequestration hubs may be anchored by Direct Air Capture facilities.

 IN-ZONE MONITORING WELL